“I don’t know — the spark just isn’t there for me.”

 “How are you still single?”
 Too many options, lack of vulnerability, bad advice from your friends...so many things to blame.
 But the thing we hear the most?
 “I just wasn’t feeling it.”

-But is it really about a lack of chemistry?
-Or is it something else?
+Is it lack of chemistry?
+Or something else?

-We’ve designed an experiment to give people the opportunity to learn from a committed relationship without the stress of figuring out if you want to break up.
+We designed an experiment to give people the opportunity to learn from a committed relationship without the stress of figuring out if you want to break up, and now we’re back for round two with a bit of a twist.

 Here’s how it works.

+Matchmaking application.
 You apply.
-If our highly qualified team finds that another applicant is a good match, we will hold in person interviews, and we will introduce you to your new bae.
+If our matchmaker finds that another applicant is a good match, we will hold in person interviews, and we will introduce you to your new bae.
 You commit to bae-ship for 30 days.
 Together you go to relationship coaching with a certified marriage and family therapist (FOR FREE).
 After the 30 days, you make the call.
 No strings attached.

 Are you a good fit?

-We are looking for single members of the Church of Jesus Christ of Latter-day Saints from across the Salt Lake Valley, ages 21-34.
+We are looking for young single adults from across the Salt Lake Valley and Utah Valley, ages 25-35.

 Stuff your mom will be asking

-Three couples will be chosen.
+Several couples will be chosen.
 Ideally, we’d help everyone find their soulmate, but we ain’t miracle workers.
-This experiment will closely follow three couples’ journeys in an effort to learn about chemistry, commitment, and love.
+This experiment will closely follow the couples’ journeys in an effort to learn about chemistry, commitment, and love.
 So even if you aren’t chosen for the experiment, you can follow the couples on the Bae Watch Blog.

 What are you signing up for?